CCimen/docs-test/docs/INSTALLATION.md

 poetry install

 # Copy and configure environment
-cp .env.template .env
+cp env_template .env
-# Edit .env with your settings
+# Edit .env with your settings (see env_template for all options)

 # Start infrastructure services
 docker compose up -d